Are You Aware of This Hidden Danger of Collecting Email Addresses on Your Website?

 If you collect email addresses on your website with an unprotected form, then you can easily become one of the thousands of senders simultaneously delivering mail to a victim’s address.
 This can result in a number of negative consequences for you, such as hitting spam traps and getting blocklisted, ultimately impacting the deliverability of both your marketing and/or transactional email.

 In the diagram above, the bot simply submits the victim’s email address into your unprotected form (and thousands of other forms).
 After the email address is submitted, the victim will begin to receive thousands of confirmations and other emails.
 In addition, you could continue sending messages to the victim if you are not using a confirmed opt-in mechanism.

 How Subscription Bombing Affects You

 An important distinction to make is the role that you (the sender) plays in Subscription Bombing.
 For example, you’re not the victim who is receiving thousands of messages.
 But, instead – you are one of the thousands of senders spamming the victim’s email address, even if you’re sending out good content.
 As you can imagine, this can lead to many negative side effects, such as:

-Failure to deal with the issue of abusing email addresses via Subscription Bombing, may result in your IP address becoming blacklisted by Spamhaus, a blacklist organization.
+Failure to deal with the issue of abusing email addresses via Subscription Bombing, may result in your IP address becoming blocklisted by Spamhaus, a blocklist organization.

 Spamhaus is actively identifying and blocking IP addresses of senders who are vulnerable to Subscription Bombing.
-A blacklisting from Spamhaus could have a major impact on your deliverability, since such a blacklisting will prevent you from reaching roughly 60% of email addresses worldwide.
+A blocklisting from Spamhaus could have a major impact on your deliverability, since such a blocklisting will prevent you from reaching roughly 60% of email addresses worldwide.